Agustín Acosta (poet): Political activism and career in government

 Agustín Acosta (top left) and Conrado Massaguer (top right) with Errol Flynn, his wife Lili Damita, and others in Rafael "Pappy" Valiente's Bacardi Club, which was an elite club hidden inside of the Bacardi Building in Havana.
 Pappy is pictured in the center of the frame.

 Acosta was a member of the Minorista Group, one of the most influential group of revolutionary artists in Cuba, alongside his close friend Rubén Martínez Villena.
 Other members of the Minoristas included; Alejo Carpentier, Juan Marinello, Alberto Lamar, José Zacarías Tallet and Emilio Roig de Leuchsenring.
 Another prominent member of the Minoristas was Conrado Walter Massaguer, the owner of the magazines Social and Carteles.
 Many of the contributors to Social were Minoristas.

 was active politically and spent long stretches in prison during the regime of Gerardo Machado.

 In 1931, he published an open letter against Machado in Revista Bohemia, which sent him to prison for three weeks.

 With the success of the Cuban Revolution of 1933, Machado was overthrown and Acosta was no longer classified as an enemy of the state.

 From 1933 to 1934, Acosta served as the Provisional Governor of Matanzas.

 During the Presidential administration of Carlos Mendieta, Acosta served as his cabinet secretary.

 From 1936 to 1944, Acosta served as a Senator of the Republic of Cuba.

 From 1936 to 1937, he was the president of the Cuban political party, the Partido Unión Nacionalista.

 Career as a poet

 In 1913, 1914 and 1915, Acosta obtained "Natural Flowers" in the Floral Games held in Santiago de Cuba and Havana.

-Together with Regino Boti and José Manuel Poveda he is one of the representatives of the lyrical renaissance that took place in Cuba before the 1920's.
+Together with Regino Boti and José Manuel Poveda he is one of the representatives of the lyrical renaissance that took place in Cuba before the 1920s.
 As a poet, his writing was marked by nationalist ideals pitted against US hegemony over the island.
 He was a member of the extinct National Academy of Arts and Letters.
 He wrote regularly for Cuban publications including;